bytenaija/shift/README.md

      ```

-2. Rename the .env.example file at the root of your application to .env and run the following commands
+2. Rename the .env.example file at the root of your application to .env, change the Database settings to match your local environment
+    and run the following commands
     ```bash
         php artisan migrate --seed